 The plane crashed into the mountainside, killing the eight men aboard.
 While cleanup crews removed the plane’s fuselage and guns after the crash, a wide variety of engine and body pieces still remain, more than 70 years later.
-The debris ranges from nearly full engines and large sections of wing, to small pieces of scrap metal.
+The debris ranges from nearly full engines to large sections of the wings.

-The hike begins at the Stormy Peaks trailhead near the Colorado State University Mountain Campus, previously called the Pingree Park campus.
+The hike begins at the Flowers Trail trailhead inside the Jack’s Gulch campground, on Pingree Park Road.
+If Flowers Road is accessible you will be able to drive up the trailhead at the end of the road with a high clearance vehicle, otherwise, you will have to hike the old road into the trailhead.
 By following clues along the trail, and small green “B-17” tags marking the trees, you will eventually come across the wreckage site.

-The hike ends as the trail approaches a steep slope of boulders and a clearing in the forest where you will see the debris.
-Take care on the boulder field, as jagged metal and loose rock can cause injuries.
+The hike ends where the trail approaches a steep slope of boulders and a clearing in the forest where you will see the debris.
+Have extreme caution on the boulder field, as jagged metal and rocks can cause injuries.